smilies-polito/META2/README.md

 * *train_scores.pickle*: normalized performance scores obtained from *train_scores_raw.pickle*.
 * *fla_train.pickle*: FLA features extracted from the functions in *train_functions.pickle*.

-## Running META²
+## Run META²
-A META² class is provided to interactively use the built model.This step requires having built a model, in the form `src/dataset/<VERSION_NAME>/model.pickle`.
+A META² class is provided to interactively use the built model.
+This step requires a built model version, in the form `src/dataset/<VERSION_NAME>/model.pickle`.

 1) Wrap your custom problem in a class following the BaseProblem interface, provided in `src/problems/BaseProblem.py`
 2) Import the META2 class and create an instance providing the version name: `meta2 = META2("<VERSION_NAME>")`